There is a wide variety of teaching styles, from instructor to instructor, school to school, style to style, nuance to

-Tan Tui is a widely-popular form is a complete system unto itself, developing power, flexibility and an impressive array of martial tactics and applications.
+Tan Tui is a widely-popular form that is a complete system unto itself, developing power, flexibility, and an impressive array of martial tactics and applications.
 Although there are many versions, we offer the 12 road, 10 road, and partner sets.

 - 功力拳 / Gōng Lì Quán / Gung1 Lik6 Kyun4 / Power Generating Fist

 Gong Li is a 長拳 Cháng Quán or Longfist form consisting of strength-training principles and long-range martial tactics, entries, and even some short-hand combinations as well.

 Ten Traditional Empty-Hand Forms of Northern Shaolin